hove-io/transit_model/src/documentation/ntfs_fare_conversion_v2_to_V1.md

 "condition globale" |  |  | this field is empty
 "clef ticket" | tickets.txt | ticket_id |

-Then a transition allowing a transfert from one section of the network to an other section of the same network:
+Then a transition allowing a transfert from one section of the network to another section of the same network:

 prices.csv field | Source file | Source field | Notes/Mapping rule
 --- | --- | --- | ---